+I am a visual artist and educator making multidisciplinary artwork based in language and poetry.
 I want to offer tactile experiences for those who are left out of a dominant language and culture.
-As an immigrant in this country I know how it feels to be excluded and isolated from public dialogue and spaces.
+As an immigrant in this country I know how it feels to be excluded from public dialogue and spaces.
 I want my art to speak to many communities.
 I make this work thinking about my parents and my own early experiences of arriving to a new country.

+My process begins with a word.
+I string words together to make phrases.
+I make visual poetry.
+I study printmaking techniques and experiment with different processes to produce messages that are dear to me.
 Making visual poetry is a liberating process because there is no limit to what I can describe.
 In this work words become containers for emotion.
 I experiment with them visually—letters become shapes and lose their meaning.
 The word itself and the message is important—but it is a starting point.
 It is important that the energy and playfulness is present in the prints.
-I want the viewer to be engaged—to see how the shapes break down and combine.
-I want them to see how when one transparent color is printed on top of another they make a third color.
-I want the viewer to see the drips and motions of the hand.
-If the they cannot read the word or the message they can experience it through color, shape and texture.